lebel-hounkanrin/chatapp/README.md

 # NgChat
-This is project is a chat simple chat application using angular and socket io
+This project is a simple chat application using angular and socket io

 ## Start node server
 cd nodechat